MedStar Family Choice Formulary

 Contacting MedStar Family Choice for Pharmacy Concerns

 You can always call MedStar Family Choice Member Services for any pharmacy issues.
-We are available Monday through Friday 8:00 a.m. – 5:30 p.m.
-Our After Hours Nurse Line is also available at 855-210-6203.
+We are available Monday–Friday 8:30 a.m.–5:00 p.m.
 If your pharmacy has a problem filling your prescription, we encourage you to ask the pharmacist to call MedStar Family Choice Member Services at 888-404-3549.
 The pharmacist will be able to tell us what type of error is occurring.
 If for some reason your pharmacy is unable to call us, it is very important that you get the actual reason that the prescription cannot be filled.
 The pharmacy will have an error message that describes the reason and can provide that to you.
 Once you have this information you should call our Member Services Department for assistance.
 Also make sure that you have the name and phone number of the pharmacy, the name and phone number of the doctor prescribing your medicine, and the name of the medicine.
 This information is very important in ensuring that we provide you with the best possible service.